mitali72/mitali72.github.io/_pages/internships.md

         <div class = "text">
             <h3>TU Braunschweig: May'21 - Aug'21</h3>
-            <p> I worked with Dr. Nicolai Spicher and Prof. Thomas Deserno on multi-camera and multi-person indoor activity recognition for continuous health monitoring using long short term memory and our work was accepted in SPIE Medical Imaging 2022.
+            <p> I worked with Dr. Nicolai Spicher and Prof. Thomas Deserno on multi-camera and multi-person indoor activity recognition for continuous health monitoring using long short-term memory and our work was accepted in SPIE Medical Imaging 2022.
             </p>
             <div class="btn-group">
                 <button> <a href="https://www.spiedigitallibrary.org/conference-proceedings-of-spie/12037/120370A/Multi-camera-and-multi-person-indoor-activity-recognition-for-continuous/10.1117/12.2612642.full" >Paper</a></button>